openminted/alvis-docker/openminted-components/ontology-analyzer/README.md

 ## Run in command-line

 From the folder contained the README, run the following command.
 You're supposed to have docker installed.
-> Note that, OpenMinTeD will generate this command from the metadata records and also from the input/output/parameter values provided by the user when he runs the component.
+> Note that, OpenMinTeD will generate this command from the metadata records and also from the input/output/parameter values provided by the user when (s)he runs the component.

 ```
 docker run -i --rm -v $PWD/test-data:/alvisnlp/data -a stderr \